15+ Things to Do in Maine in Spring with Kids

 Maine Restaurant Week was created to support local restaurants after Maine’s long winters, and it’s become a foodie favorite.

-From March 1–12, 2025, participating eateries across the state will offer three-course meals priced between $25–$55 per person.
+For the first half of March participating eateries across Maine will offer three-course meals priced between $25-$55 per person.

 It’s the perfect way to shake off winter and indulge in Maine’s vibrant culinary scene.